mas-4/bluesky/README.md

 The closest thing to doing just that I've found is [Sergey](https://sergey.cool/) which is a nice little project written as a single file of JavaScript.

 That's cool and all, and I use it, but its JavaScript (🤮😜).
-No, but seriously speaking, I've had a simple PR open for Sergey for 2 years now (https://github.com/trys/sergey/pull/52) with no response from Trys so I'm not interested in relying on it anymore, and I figure something like this is simple enough that I can learn more C++ by writing it.

-Also, I feel like I'm already making some advancements, like arbitrary file location.
-And, you know, my dog died, and I wanted to make something named after her.
+C++ is also gross, but way easier than C, which I do want to eventually convert this to.
+And, you know, my dog died, and

+I wanted to make something named after her.
 Pic coming soon.

 So, this is for you, Sky Blue.